andrewnk/turtlecoin-docker/dockerfiles/turtlecoind-ttyd/README.md

 docker build -t turtlecoind-ttyd . docker run -d -p 7681:7681 -p 11898:11898 -p 11897:11897 --name turtlecoind-ttyd -v ${PWD}:/home/turtlecoin/ turtlecoind-ttyd
 ```

-When using a bind mount you will need to manually download the checkpoints.csv file to your mounted directory.

 Accessing the web terminal with a username and password:
 ```